 Texas Hold’em Rules (Step-by-Step Guide)

-- The Deal: The dealer deals two face-down cards, known as hole cards, to each player and places five face-up cards, known as the community cards, at the centre of the table in three stages over multiple betting rounds.
+- The Deal: Each player receives two face-down cards, known as hole cards, from the dealer.
+The dealer deals five face-up cards at the centre of the table in three stages over multiple betting rounds, known as the community cards.

-- Flop: The dealer deals with the first three community cards, and the betting continues.
+- Flop: The first three community cards are dealt, and betting continues.

-- Turn: The dealer deals with the fourth community card, leading to more informed and strategic decisions.
+- Turn: The fourth community card is revealed, which leads to more strategic decisions.

-- All the players use the community cards and their hole cards to make their best possible 5-card Texas Hold’em hand to win the pot.
+- The Gameplay: All the players use these community cards and their hole cards to make their best possible 5-card Texas Hold’em hand to win the pot.

-- Players can form any hand combination to make the highest-ranking 5-card hand.
-They can combine their two-hole cards with three community cards, use their one-hole card with four community cards, or use no-hole cards at all.
+- Players can form any combination to make their highest-ranking 5-card hand.
+They can combine their 2-hole cards with three community cards and use their 1-hole cards with four or no-hole cards.

 - Players can keep their hole cards aside and use only community cards if the community cards make the best five-card hand.

-- If all the players fold their cards and only one player is left, the remaining players win the pot without going through a showdown.
+- If all the players fold their cards and only one player is left, the remaining player wins the pot without going through a showdown.

 - This is why a player without holding strong hands can still win the pot by bluffing and making all their opponents fold their better hands.